With the new year here we can begin the countdown to some very exciting new routes – both locked in and being trialled – coming to Australia in 2020.

 Cheap flights are the common side effect of new route announcements, as exiting airlines vye to continue to be the market leader, but also it gives us travellers opportunity to travel with greater ease if needing to make a stopover en-route to our dream vacation destination!

 One thing I predict we are sure to see is that competition from Asian airlines continues to grow in Australia.
-I believe that north-east Asia will be the biggest winner in the region as popularity for visiting Japan, Taiwan, and South Korea continues to grow.
+I believe that northeast Asia will be the biggest winner in the region as the popularity of visiting Japan, Taiwan, and South Korea continues to grow.

 Vietnam is also going to win as tourism continues to surge to the Southeast Asian country fast becomes a favourite with Aussies seeking something different than the usual Bali or Phuket holidays.
 Two Vietnam airlines are tapped to begin flights to Australia in 2020: Vietjet and Bamboo Airways.

 Finally, I believe Melbourne Avalon Airport is going to finally begin to boom.
 Previously offering only several domestic flights with Jetstar, this week the airport is celebrating its one year anniversary offering international services between Kuala Lumpur and Avalon.
 The roaring success has lead to several other low-cost carriers (LLC) seeking to base their Australian flights from here in a massive win for this airport near the Great Ocean Road.

 - 1 Here are 9 airlines heading to Australia in 2020!